 Smith, B., Campbell, H., Blackwood, D., Connell, J., Connor, M., Deary, I., Dominiczak, A.F., Fitzpatrick, B., Ford, I., Jackson, C., Haddow, G., Kerr, S., Lindsay, R., McGilchrist, M., Morton, R., Murray, G., Palmer, C., Pell, J., Ralston, S., St Clair, D., Sullivan, F., Watt, G., Wolf, R., Wright, A., Porteous, D., & Morris, A. (2006).
 ‘Generation Scotland: the Scottish Family Health Study: A new resource for researching genes and heritability.’
 BMC Medical Genetics, 7, 74

-- Haddow, G. (April 2014) Everyday Cyborgs: Live with a Heart Device, Wellcome Trust workshop, Prato, Italy.
+- Haddow, G. (April 2014) Everyday Cyborgs and their life with a Heart Device, Wellcome Trust Workshop, ‘Translational Bodies: Ethical, Legal and Social Issues, Prato, Italy.

 - Haddow, G, (January 2014) Me and Mine: What does Embodiment have to say about Property Rights?
 Broche Foundation, Geneva Switzerland.